9 Places for Animal Safari Adventures in North Carolina

 5 Grandfather MountainLinvilleSee on map

-Best known for its hiking trails and Mile High Swinging Bridge, this iconic North Carolina attraction also gives you an up-close view of local animals, ranging from black bears and cougars to bald eagles and white-tailed deer.
-If you’re feeling really adventurous, try the Backcountry Hiking Trails, home to 16 distinct ecosystems and 73 rare or endangered animal species.
+Best known for its hiking trails and Mile High Swinging Bridge, this iconic North Carolina attraction also gives you an up-close view of local animals, ranging from black bears and cougars to bald eagles and river otters.
+If you’re feeling really adventurous, try the Backcountry Hiking Trails, home to 16 distinct ecosystems and more than 70 rare or endangered animal species.

 6 Lazy 5 Ranch